About conversion tracking

 Once you’ve set up conversion tracking, you can see data on conversions for your campaigns, ad groups, ads, and keywords.
 Viewing this data in your reports can help you understand how your advertising helps you achieve important goals for your business.

 Security and privacy for website tracking

 Google's security standards are strict.
 Only pages containing the Google conversion tag are tracked through this program.
 We use data encryption and secure servers.

 Privacy is also very important to Google.
 That's why we do the following to protect your customers' privacy:

 - Conversion tracking cookies persist for a limited time only.

-- Conversions aren't isolated: This means that you can't match conversion data to specific customers, just see overall data for ads and keywords.
+- Conversions aren't isolated: This means that you can't match conversion data to specific customers, you can just see overall data for ads and keywords.

-For the Google Site Stats notification, we recommend placing the image in the lower-right hand corner of the conversion page, no further than a quarter of the screen away from the last line of content.
+If you choose to use it, we recommend placing the Google Site Stats notification in the lower-right hand corner of the conversion page, no further than a quarter of the screen away from the last line of content.